 Pharmacy Technology Classes Houston, TX

 While the Texas Board of Pharmacy does not mandate formal education for pharmacy technicians, it is highly recommended.
 The Board recommends completion of an ASHP accredited program to all candidates who decide to pursue formal training.
 All pharmacy technicians and trainees within Texas must register with the board before assuming employment within the state.
 An individual who goes beyond the state’s minimum requirements and pursue higher education get better opportunities and earn higher incomes.
-Furthermore, pharmacy technicians with certifications and degrees find it easier to make the step towards becoming registered pharmacists.
+Furthermore, pharmacy technicians with certifications and degrees find it easier to make the step toward becoming registered pharmacists.
 Accredited pharmacy technician programs cover vital practical training in a community and institutional pharmacy, giving students the opportunity to prepare for employment in both workplaces.

 Search Pharmacy Technician Programs